 We spent time bar hopping eventually ending up watching a house band in masks that we’re a crazy mix of ska, metal and funk sending the crowd loco.

-On the final night of celebrations we went to a friend’s hostel only to find everyone there preparing to head to a club.
-It turn’s out that the receptionists boyfriend was a DJ and was playing that night.
-He arrived in full native american headdress, calling us all ‘his gringos’, insisting we all go with him for free entry before shoving us in to taxis, 6 people to each small car.
-The DJ yelled “Gringos, follow me” and before long he was walking 30 people past the huge queue of annoyed looking teenagers like a feathered Jesus and parting the crowd inside to that he could Shepard us all safely backstage.
-The faux greek temple club is full to the brim of insanely drunk teenagers dancing and vomiting while we’re up on the VIP stage dancing like gringos and taking full advantage of the VIP bar.
+On the final night of celebrations, we went to a friend’s hostel only to find everyone there preparing to head to a club.
+It turn’s out that the receptionist’s boyfriend was a DJ and was playing that night.
+He arrived in full native American headdress, calling us all ‘his gringos’, insisting we all go with him for free entry before shoving us into taxis, 6 people to each small car.
+The DJ yelled “Gringos, follow me” and before long, he was walking 30 people past the huge queue of annoyed looking teenagers like a feathered Moses parting the crowd so that he could Shepard us all safely backstage.
+The faux Greek temple club was full to the brim of insanely drunk teenagers dancing and vomiting while we were up on the VIP stage dancing like gringos and taking full advantage of the VIP bar.

 Day of the dead in Oaxaca is a great experience for tourists but it is greatly important to Mexican Culture.
 It may seem strange that while locals are remembering the dead, the cemeteries are full of tourists taking snaps of the graves (ask first if the family is around) but really, everyone is welcome.
 Locals will tell you that this is a celebration and the more people there are to join in, the better.